Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Test simulations for the Voronoi-LSQ algorithm

 After taking the summation over all edges, we get } \end{example}

-The results of the algorithm for a two-dimensional rectangle can be found in Appendix \ref{Sec:App} and are very close to the exact values.
-We also tested a 3-dimensional rectangle in the same way and obtained very good results.
-Further we considered a 2-dimensional rectangle with ``rounded corners'' and the results again were very close to the exact values (relative deviations of less than 1\% for rectangles of varying sizes with up to 1.3 million points).
-The detailed results, along with those for a 3-dimensional rectangle, where we once again achieved very good outcomes, can be found in Appendix \ref{Sec:App}.
+The results of the Voronoi-LSQ algorithm for a two-dimensional rectangle can be found in the supplement and are very close to the exact values.
+We also tested a three-dimensional rectangle in the same way and obtained very good results.
+Further we considered parallel sets of a two-dimensional rectangle and the results again were very close to the exact values (relative deviations of less than 1\% for rectangles of varying sizes with up to 1.3 million points).
+The detailed results, along with those for a three-dimensional rectangle, where we once again achieved very good outcomes, can be found in the supplementary materials.